-National, regional and city governments dedicate resources to drive inclusivity.

-Leaders and champions can ensure inclusive design initiatives are prioritised.
-Cities should support progression pathways for persons with disabilities to enter leadership positions in city governments.
-Ideally, a trained inclusive design professional in the city level government should be responsible for seamless delivery of inclusive environments in the cities.
+National, regional and city governments A culture of inclusion is necessary to deliver dedicate resources to drive inclusivity. lasting change.
+Inclusive culture should be Leaders and champions can ensure inclusive nurtured at a whole city level but also within design initiatives are prioritised.
+Cities individual organisations and institutions. should support progression pathways for If city governance adopts an inclusive culture, it will have beneficial impacts persons with disabilities to enter leadership positions in city governments.
+Ideally, across city delivery.
+Inclusive and accessible a trained inclusive design professional infrastructure will support an inclusive in the city level government should be culture to thrive as persons with disabilities responsible for seamless delivery of inclusive are able to participate in daily life in the city environments in the cities. on an equal basis.